netvl/xml-rs/Readme.md

 What is planned (highest priority first):

-0. XML emitter, that is, an analog of [StAX event writer](http://docs.oracle.com/javase/7/docs/api/javax/xml/stream/XMLEventWriter.html), including pretty printing;
+0. XML emitter, that is, an analog of [StAX event writer][stax-writer], including pretty printing;
 1. parsing into a DOM tree and its serialization back to XML text;
 2. SAX-like callback-based parser (fairly easy to implement over pull parser);